 Benefits of Serial Number Tracking With Finale Inventory

 Tracking the serial numbers of items in your inventory provides a granular look at what you have in stock.
-It also tells you things about your products that an SKU can't.
+It also tells you things about your products that a SKU can't.
 For example, with Finale Inventory's serial number tracking, you can:

-- Identify the build of every item that leaves your warehouse: If you sell bicycles for example, a serial number may provide information about size, color and configuration that isn't available from tracking the model number alone.
+If you sell bicycles for example, a serial number may provide information about size, color and configuration that isn't available from tracking the model number alone.

-- Get a better look at your most popular items: Serial number tracking can show you which configurations of your products are the best sellers — which, in turn, can inform your stocking decisions in the future and help you make better use of your space.
+Serial number tracking can show you which configurations of your products are the best sellers — which, in turn, can inform your stocking decisions in the future and help you make better use of your space.

-- Reduce risk: In heavily regulated industries where specifics are critical — such as pharmaceutical and medical device manufacturing — inventory serial number database software will help you minimize the risk of a shipping error.
+In heavily regulated industries where specifics are critical — such as pharmaceutical and medical device manufacturing — inventory serial number database software will help you minimize the risk of a shipping error.

-- View your after-sale service history: Some manufacturers cover warranty repairs that meet specific service history requirements.
+Some manufacturers cover warranty repairs that meet specific service history requirements.
 Consumers can also use serial numbers to check the repair history before buying a used car.
 Any electronics or equipment manufacturer can, therefore, benefit from using serial numbers.